General Questions

 Because attorney’s fees are based on awards made to you, there is no disadvantage to hiring an attorney sooner rather than later.
 In fact, there is a real benefit to hiring a skilled, experienced attorney promptly, as he or she will be in a better position to keep your case on track and avoid common errors that can require significant effort to fix later on in your case.

-Our family has an attorney we use for wills and real estate transactions; does it matter if I hire an attorney who does not practice Workers’ Compensation Law or Social Security Disability (SSD) law on a regular basis?
+Our family has an attorney we use for wills and real estate transactions; does it matter if I hire an attorney who does not practice Workers’ Comp Law or Social Security Disability (SSD) law on a regular basis?

 Workers’ Comp and SSD are areas of the law that have unique processes in terms of administration and practice.
-A lawyer who knows the procedural aspects of areas like workers’ compensation disability claims and social security law will be better able to explain your options, risks and benefits.
+A lawyer who knows the procedural aspects of areas like workers’ comp disability claims and social security law will be better able to explain your options, risks and benefits.
 This experience can assist your case greatly, helping you to potentially achieve your maximum benefit.

 I hired an attorney who says they do Workers’ Comp and Social Security Disability, but once I retained them, whenever I call I never get a call back or when I do, it’s always from someone else in the office.
 Is this normal?

 No, and it is not the basis for what Connors & Ferris believe is the foundation of a productive attorney/client relationship.
-Be wary of attorneys that say they practice Workers’ Compensation or SSD and claim they don’t need to meet with you prior to being retained.
+Be wary of attorneys that say they practice Workers’ Comp or SSD and claim they don’t need to meet with you prior to being retained.
 This type of practice means you will not likely speak to that attorney until just minutes before your hearing and by then, it’s usually too late to correct errors – if errors need to be corrected.

 At Connors & Ferris, once we’ve received your call, you will receive a call back from an attorney as soon as possible.
 If we can help, we will schedule an appointment and meet with you.
 We will review your documents, explain the process, answer any questions you may have and then you can retain us knowing that you are in highly experienced, good hands.

-Workers’ Compensation FAQs
+Workers’ Comp FAQs

 If I have a partial disability and my employer can’t or won’t accommodate my limitations, do I still have to look for work?

 Yes.
-The Workers’ Compensation Law requires injured workers, capable of working in any capacity, to look for work within their medical limitations.
+The Workers’ Comp Law requires injured workers, capable of working in any capacity, to look for work within their medical limitations.
 Once you are given limitations, contact your employer to see if they can accommodate you.
 If they can’t, then file for unemployment benefits, look for work within your limitations and keep very accurate and detailed records of your efforts.

 When I go to a hearing, will the Judge represent my interests?

-Workers’ Compensation Law Judges are hearing officers employed by New York State that make legal rulings on all aspects of your comp claim and they also render decisions which may, or may not, favor you.
+Workers’ Comp Law Judges are hearing officers employed by New York State that make legal rulings on all aspects of your comp claim and they also render decisions which may, or may not, favor you.
 Having an attorney who is experienced in workers’ comp is a critical component in protecting your interests and entitlement to benefits.

 How long do I have to file a claim for Workers’ Comp and do I have to notify my employer about my injuries?